ngchloe/Lettherebelight/README.md

 | :----- |
 | ![no TI](https://github.com/ngchloe/Lettherebelight/blob/main/images/sunset%20-%20elevation%20-%20prompt.png) |

 The above collage of images uses the same text prompt, but with additional prompting to achieve a warm, orange-hued glow effect.
 The prompt has the unintentional effect of toning the building material to be more orange in colour and the images look more flat and less dramatic.

-Hence, text alone is insufficient in achieving the intended effect, Lettherebelight is a useful Textual Inversion model in further refining a given text prompt.
+**Hence, since text alone is insufficient in achieving the intended effect, Lettherebelight is a useful Textual Inversion model in further refining a given text prompt.**

 ## Conclusion